The Birth of Video Games and Computer Games : The Late 1940's and 1950's

 While the "Bouncing Ball" game was not interactive, it was

-the precursor of video games to come in future years.
+the "precursor" of modern video games to come for years.

 Whirlwind Computer - MIT (US) 1950's